Would you like to help us improve ip-to-location data by providing your feedback?Login to add feedback

-Although it would be nice to be able to find precise location of a visitor, it is almost impossible to find exact location of a host given its IP address.
-However, there are tools available to help identify approximate location of the host.
+Although it would be nice to be able to find the precise location of a visitor, it is almost impossible to find the exact location of a host given its IP address.
+However, there are tools available to help identify the approximate location of the host.
 ARIN Whois database provides a mechanism for finding contact and registration information for IP resources registered with ARIN.

 You may also use reverse DNS to find out the hostname of the IP address, which might give you some clues.
-Many ISPs, Corporations and Academic institutions use location as a qualified hostname, although this is not always true.
-A couple of things to note here: (1) Reverse DNS translation does not always work.
+Many ISPs, Corporations, and Academic institutions use location as a qualified hostname, although this is not always true.
+A couple of things to note here: (1) Reverse DNS translation do not always work.
 It depends on the correct configuration of the ISP's DNS server.
 (2) The US domain names such as .com, .net and .org does not always imply that the host is located in the United States.

 You may use 'traceroute' command to find clues to the location of the IP address.
 The names of the routers through which packets flow from your host to the destination host might hint at the geographical path of the final location.

 ARIN Whois database provides a mechanism for finding contact and registration information for IP resources registered with ARIN.
 The IP whois information is available for free, and determining the country from this database is relatively easy.
-When an organization requires a block of IP addresses, a request is submitted and allocated IP addresses are assigned to a requested ISP.
+When an organization requires a block of IP addresses, a request is submitted, and allocated IP addresses are assigned to a requested ISP.

 • Do you want to find an IP address of your network printer?
 Please read How to find an IP of a printer to find ways to obtain an IP number of your network printer.

 • Do you want to find IP Addresses of private network?
 Please read How to find IP addresses of computing devices on the private network?

 Would you like to change the IP address of your computer, smartphone or tablet?
 You're getting your IP address from your Internet Service Provider, and you have the right to obtain a new IP address whenever you desire.
 Let us show you how you can change an IP address of your device.Learn more